Vivian

 DopaSpeak's chanson decoding revived everything I'd buried.
 Vocabulary I thought I'd forgotten resurfaced when I heard it inside a song.
 Grammar that had felt arbitrary in textbooks suddenly made structural sense once I saw it word-by-word.
 6 weeks in, I'm back to A2 and pushing toward B1.

-Three languages now on my Lifetime license: Spanish, Japanese, French. $199 once.
+Three languages now on my free access: Spanish, Japanese, French. free.
 That's the model I want to support, pay for the work, not for an endless subscription.

 Ron